Single embryo transfer decreases the risk for multiple pregnancy without compromising IVF success rates.

 Over the years, as IVF techniques became more refined and the chances of successful conception greatly improved, the incidence of multiple gestations (twins, triplets, or more) began to climb precipitously.
 Multiple gestation is obviously a risky pregnancy for the mother but it is frankly dangerous for the babies.
 Many of the fetal risks are life-long or, in fact, life-threatening.
 Over the years, the number of embryos transferred per cycle has gone down but the multiple gestation rates remained unacceptably high.

 Single embryo transfer (SET) reduces these risks enormously.

 It’s impossible to identify which embryos are chromosomally normal simply by looking at them with a high-powered microscope.
 But, new technology now makes it possible to reliably check the chromosome numbers of an embryo before selection for transfer.
-This technique is called Pre-implantation Genetic Screening or PGS.
+This technique is called Pre-implantation Genetic Testing or PGT.
 Incorporation of this technique into IVF delivers the same chance of successful conception as would transfer of two or more embryos without incurring the risks of high order multiple gestations.
 The technique is also very useful for women who are at higher risk of having chromosomally abnormal embryos due to advanced maternal age.
 By avoiding unwitting transfer of abnormal embryos, the chance of miscarriage is greatly reduced.

 Be sure to discuss PGT and SET with your physician if you are interested in optimizing your chances for a healthy and safe pregnancy via IVF.